hyperledger-labs/fabric-ansible-collection/docs/source/support.rst

 The second avenue is to open an IBM support ticket, if you are using the IBM Hyperledger Fabric Support Offering.
 Support is provided a best can do basis by IBM and there is no guarantees for response times again.

-The final avenue, available to **IBM employees only**, is to request help in the `#ibp-ansible <https://ibm-blockchain.slack.com/archives/C013KULGEPR>`_ channel on the IBM internal Slack workspace.

 Regardless of the avenue you choose, you must gather and provide as much data as possible to help us diagnose your issue.

 Gathering data